 I ordered a bolognese and ate about half of it.
 It was very heavy.
 Nick ordered honey-glazed salmon which was cooked perfectly, and I stole some.

-After that we went walking again, generally in the direction of the apartment.
+After that we went on a stroll, generally in the direction of the apartment.

 Inside, Nick laid down for a while again, then got up and exploded his luggage and re-configured it into a smaller version, using one of my stripped-down bike bags as a carry-on for the plane flight he was going to be taking soon.